The military pay raise is shrinking.

 Under the House bill, everyone now serving or retired would continue to pay the current fee structure.
 That means no enrollment fee for the families of active-duty troops to get military medical care.

 However, starting in 2018, anyone who enlists or receives a commission would start paying annual fees for family access to medical care.
-Current targets put the price at $180 for an individual spouse or dependent and $360 for a family using the new Tricare Prime plan, or $300 for an individual and $600 for a family for a new Tricare Preferred plan.
+Current targets currently put the price cost at $180 for an individual spouse or dependent and $360 for a family using the new Tricare Prime plan, or $300 for an individual and $600 for a family for a new Tricare Preferred plan.

 The Senate would not charge active-duty personnel any annual enrollment fees for Tricare, but service members and families who use private care could still feel a pinch.
 The proposal calls for raising co-payments for private care and increasing the catastrophic cap for active-duty families to $1,500, up from $1,000.